OpenBB-finance/OpenBB/website/content/terminal/installation/source.md

 :::info

 <details>
-<summary>Read about Conda, Poetry and Python package management</summary>
+<summary mdxType="summary">Read about Conda, Poetry and Python package management</summary>

 For the best user experience we advise using `conda` and `poetry` for environment setup and dependency management.
 Conda ships binaries for packages like `numpy` so these dependencies are not built from source locally by `pip`.
 Poetry solves the dependency tree in a way that the dependencies of dependencies of dependencies use versions that are compatible with each other.